 Students are intrigued to learn more about the Japanese language and the country that inspired such "cool" cultural exports as Anime, manga, martial arts, origami, karaoke, and video games.

 Students look forward to the many opportunities that they have to interact with students from Japan.
 Every year Harvey and The Keio Academy, a Japanese school 20 minutes from Harvey in Purchase, N.Y., share a school-exchange program where we shadow and interact with students from Japan who are studying in America.

 Our students enjoy many opportunities to discover Japanese culture outside the classroom, including attending the Japanese Spring Festival at the United Nations School in New York, welcoming Taiko drummers and a Koto group to Harvey, visiting the Katonah Museum of Art for an exhibit on samurai armor, and dining out at local Japanese restaurants.

 The Japanese language program seeks to make the study of the language and its culture relevant to our students and inspire them to continue with the study of the language beyond their time at Harvey.

-Our students visited Japan in June 2018 and we will welcome students from Japan to home-stays with Harvey students in March 2019.
-This allows the Japanese students the opportunity to learn more about the U.S. and gives our students the chance to continue the relationships they started when we visited the year before.
+Our students visited Japan in June 2018, and we will welcome students from Japan to home-stays with Harvey students in March 2019.
+This visit will allow the Japanese students the opportunity to learn more about the U.S. and give our students the chance to continue the relationships they started when we visited the year before.
 Our next trip to Japan will be in 2020.

 Several of our students have gone on to study Japanese in college while many others have decided to study abroad in Japan.